Golf Coaching Philosophy

 I help you learn how to enjoy your game – regardless of how you play.

 Read that sentence again, especially the second part.
-It’s different from what mainstream golf instruction is offering.
+Mainstream golf instruction is offering something different.

 There are thousands of good golf instructors out there, all of whom will try to help you improve your experience of the game.
 But the solution they suggest is based on an assumption.